tsantalis/RefactoringMiner/documentation/mcp.md

 The MCP tool only reads pull-request data.
 It does not post comments, mark files viewed, edit pull requests, or change repository state.

+For pull-request diff browser tools, the returned WebDiff URL is local to the machine running the MCP server.
+It is not a hosted report link.

 ## Safety Boundaries

 The MCP server is read-only.